Skip to main content

 • Anyone under the age of 18: We don’t yet know if copper peptides can have an adverse effect on young people.

-How to use GHK-Cu peptides
+What’s it like to use GHK-Cu peptides?

-Insider Tip: Even though GHK-Cu may protect the skin from UV damage, you should still always use a broad-spectrum sunscreen of at least SPF 30 when you go out.
+Insider Tip: Even though topical GHK-Cu may protect the skin from UV damage, you should still use a broad-spectrum sunscreen of at least SPF 30 when you go out.
 Not only is sunscreen an important part of maintaining healthy skin, but the other active ingredients in the product you’re using might sensitize your skin to the sun.

 Additionally, experts recommend avoiding harsh actives (e.g., retinoids, alpha-hydroxy acids, salicylic acid, etc.), vitamin C, or any active exfoliants while using GHK-Cu peptides.
 These ingredients could lead to irritation, reduce peptide effectiveness, or compromise the skin barrier.

-GHK-Cu skin care results timeline
+GHK-Cu results timeline

 • First two weeks: Users may notice better skin hydration, reduced redness or irritation, and smoother skin.